Thank you for your interest in University of the Arts London (UAL).

 The Canadian office has a different application process and deadlines than the ‘apply online’ option on the UAL website so please follow the information below carefully.

-- After receiving your information, we may contact you to schedule a follow-up advisory to discuss course options, portfolio preparation, etc. This advisory is an important step before an interview can be considered.
+- After receiving your information, you will be asked to schedule a follow-up advisory to discuss course options, portfolio preparation, etc. This advisory is an important step before an interview can be considered.
 You can schedule an advisory call.

 - After submitting your information, you’ll receive an email with a checklist and instructions about how to submit supporting/supplementary documentation – transcript, personal statement, academic recommendation letter, etc.

-- Once your documentation is reviewed and processed you may be invited to attend an admissions interview in Canada, or asked to submit a digital portfolio for review in London.
+- Once your documentation is reviewed and processed you may be invited to attend an online admissions interview and asked to submit a digital portfolio for review.

 There is no fee to apply through the Canadian office.

-Admissions decisions for most digital and mailed applicants are made on the spot for Canadian interviews or within 8-10 weeks of receipt of a complete application.
+Admissions decisions for some applicants are made on the spot for Canadian interviews or within 8-10 weeks of receipt of a complete application to our London office.

 GENERAL PORTFOLIO ADVICE